Re-Used Make-ups in VOY:

 - A member of the "Swarm".
 These nasty aliens showed up in VOY: "The Swarm".
 We could also see this species in Seven's nightmares in VOY: "Infinite Regress".
 Obviously members of the Swarm have been assimilated by the Borg.

-Collage #4 has one more alien make-up:
+Collage #4 This collage has has one more alien make-up:

 - A Kobheerian.
 It is definitely a Kobheerian, as first seen in DS9: "Dramatis Personae", not a Dopterian, although it is easy to confuse the two races.

-Conclusion So we have seen almost all of the spectators before, many of them tens of thousands of light years away in the Delta Quadrant or even in the Alpha and Beta Quadrants.
+So we have seen almost all of the spectators before, many of them tens of thousands of light years away in the Delta Quadrant or even in the Alpha and Beta Quadrants.
 It is clear that none of these could possibly attend the Tsunkatse show on the Norcadian homeworld, unless they had advanced propulsion systems such as the Voth or the Ankari.
 But even though we might be able to explain away the presence of single races that normally shouldn't be there, there is no way to justify their amassment.
 Ultimately we were are supposed to perceive the audience as a colorful bunch of aliens, and not as members of particular known races.